Polovichok/game-of-life/README.md

 - For each step of evolution, a separate PNG image is generated and saved in the `assets` directory.

 ## How to Run the Program
-Make sure Go (Golang) is installed on your computer.
+Make sure Golang is installed on your computer.
 To run the program, execute the following command:

 ```bash